agstub/grounding-line-methods/README.md

 where `frame_rate` is an integer (e.g., 50).

 ## 3. Meshes
-The *meshes* directory contains .xml mesh files for the results in the paper.
+The *meshes* directory contains the .xml mesh files used for the simulations in the paper.
 All meshes have an element
 width of 250 m at the upper surface.
 The element width at the lower surface is different for each (model type)_DX.xml file, where the integer DX is the element width at the